Successful weaning practices

 That's one thing they all have in common - all these bacteria need some fermentable carbohydrates to reproduce.

-One of the best practices I see over this way and New Zealand is Gundy (David) Anderson.
+One of the best practices I see over this way in New Zealand is Gundy (David) Anderson.
 He weans the ewes out of the pasture essentially.
-They migrate onto a Pivot as a team.
+They migrate onto a pivot as a team.
 Mum and lamb are going around for a while and then he takes the ewe out and keeps the lamb going round.
 That's on a high protein diet, either clovers or lucerne with a bit of a balance.
 Is that close to best practice?

 I think so.
-You've got high quality food under those animals.They've been taught to eat because they've been standing shoulder to shoulder with mum, so they're not unfamiliar with the food source.
+You've got high-quality food under those animals.They've been taught to eat because they've been standing shoulder to shoulder with mum, so they're not unfamiliar with the food source.

-And then because their nutritional requirements are being met, they're not hungry.
-They're not thirsty.
+And then because their nutritional requirements are being met, they're not hungry, they're not thirsty.
 So when mum gets removed and there's no milk source, they're not going, “Mum, where are you?
 I'm hungry.
 I'm thirsty.
 I'm walking the fence looking for you.”
 It becomes psychological.
 If their needs are met, their requirement for mum decreases.
-If we can get animals well educated to high quality feed pre-weaning, that's best practice.
+If we can get animals well-educated to high-quality feed pre-weaning, that's best practice.

 I think we need to get away from looking at it and seeing the animal.
-We need to look at it and see a home brew kit really.
+We need to look at it and see a home-brew kit really.

 I'll never forget in 2009.
-It was the first time we did ewe lamb mating in Merinos in WA, and we had fed the ewes and lambs on pellets (it was a terrible year).
-We weaned those lambs onto the pellet they'd been seeing and if you looked at the weight gain graph, you couldn't see where weaning was.
+It was the first time we did ewe-lamb mating in Merinos in WA, and we had fed the ewes and lambs on pellets (it was a terrible year).
+We weaned those lambs onto the pellet they'd been seeing and, if you looked at the weight gain graph, you couldn't see where weaning was.
+There was not a dent at all.
+They just kept growing at the same rate they had been pre-weaning.

 Weaning should be not traceable on the growth curve.
 It should actually spike up, I think.